gitdownagain/social-network-inheritance/README.md

 * `TextPost`: Just a simple text post.
 Should be constructed as `TextPost(text="Post Text")`.
 * `PicturePost`: A post containing text and the URL of a picture: Should be constructed as `PicturePost(text="Post Text", image_url="imgur.com/OAWTSJu")`.
-* `CheckInPost`: A post containing text and coordinates of the user's position.
+* `CheckInPost`: A post co
+ntaining text and coordinates of the user's position.
 Should be constructed as `CheckInPost(text="Post Text", latitude="40.741895", longitude="-73.989308")`.

 Rmotrgram also has users.
 A user is a simple class that can be created as: `User(first_name="John", last_name="Smith", email="johnsmith@rmotr.com")`.